 - Flash.
 Perforated cardboard body filled with metal salts.
 Produces a flash of disorienting light and sound within 5m.
 Flashed targets typically miss the first Round of combat.
 They may also need to check Morale.

 - Smoke.
 Thin cardboard body.
 Produces a thick, obscuring screen of smoke in a 10m radius for about a minute.
 May be colored for signalling purposes.

 - Flare.
 Sturdy plastic body.
-Produces brilliant light for about a minute.
+Produces brilliant light for about an hour.

 - Frag.
 Sturdy metallic body.
 Instantly kills unprotected targets with 5m.
 Unprotected targets within 15m are Attacked.

 - Tear Gas.
 Thin metallic body.
 Produces a thick, obscuring screen of smoke in a 10m radius for about a minute.
 Unprotected targets within the cloud are blinded.

 - Poison Gas.
 Thin metallic body.
 Produces a thick, obscuring screen of smoke in a 10m radius for about a minute.
 Unprotected targets within the cloud are Attacked every round.